Power Morcellator Attorneys

 FDA Warning: Discouraging the Use of Power Morcellation

-On April 17, 2014, the FDA issued a safety communication regarding power morcellators and the dangers that they pose to women who undergo a laparoscopic hysterectomy or myomectomy:
+On April 17, 2014, the FDA issued a safety communication regarding power morcellators and the dangers that they pose to women.

 "If laparoscopic power morcellation is performed in women with unsuspected uterine sarcoma, there is a risk that the procedure will spread the cancerous tissue within the abdomen and pelvis, significantly worsening the patient's likelihood of long-term survival.
 For this reason, and because there is no reliable method for predicting whether a woman with fibroids may have a uterine sarcoma, the FDA discourages the use of laparoscopic power morcellation during hysterectomy or myomectomy for uterine fibroids."